VT-Collab/Counter-BC/README.md

 # Counter-BC
-Implementation of the Counter-BC algorithm from the paper "I Know What You Meant: Offline Imitation Learning from Imperfect Human Demonstrations"
+Implementation of the Counter-BC algorithm from the paper "Counterfactual behavior cloning: Offline imitation learning from imperfect human demonstrations"

 ## Installation and Setup